Skip navigation

 Contents

-LastPass has partnered with Duo Security to bring two-factor authentication to LastPass logins, complete with inline self-service enrollment and Duo Prompt.
+LastPass has partnered with Duo Security to bring two-factor authentication to LastPass logins, offering inline user enrollment, self-service device management, and support for a variety of authentication methods — such as passkeys and security keys, Duo Push, or Verified Duo Push — in the Universal Prompt.

 Overview

-Once you complete this process, Duo Security’s two-factor authentication platform protects access to your LastPass data by requiring approval when logging in to your LastPass Vault.
+Duo protects access to your LastPass data by requiring approval when logging in to your LastPass Vault.

 Connectivity Requirements